MarinoLinic/podcasts/Original_Notes/David Betz - Will Civil Unrest Come to the West.md

 *   These two groups can no longer communicate or coexist within the same political framework.

 ### **What a Modern Civil War Looks Like**
-Betts argues that a 21st-century civil war will not look like the American Civil War (two uniformed armies).
+Betz argues that a 21st-century civil war will not look like the American Civil War (two uniformed armies).
 It will be a hybrid of **Dirty War** and **Balkanization**.

 #### **Phase 1: The Dirty War**
 *   **Definition:** Similar to "The Troubles" in Northern Ireland or 1980s Guatemala.